caseycs/ing-toshl-sync/README.md

 Scrape your ING transactions from the website and push them into Toshl

-Toshl https://toshl.com is an awesome personal finance tool, however it's soooo boring to add all your incomes/expences manually...
+Toshl https://toshl.com is an awesome personal finance tool, however it's soooo boring to add all your incomes/expences manually.

 So here is some automation for it.

-Unfortunately it requires quite a lot of tricks around to make it work really smooth, read below.
+Unfortunately it requires quite a lot of tricks around to make it work really smooth, however half-manual solution if quite simple.

 ## Howto